areias/dollarblues/index.md

 # Dollar Blues: Predicting the Black Market Exchange Rate in Argentina through Google Search Behavior

-*Feburary, 2015 - This was my submission to the Data Incubator Program*
+*Feb 2015 - This was my submission to the Data Incubator Program*

 ## 1. Motivation